 I am in love with these Vegan Chocolate Date Caramels.
-They’re crunchy on the outside and beautifully soft and slightly chewy on the inside, whilst the caramel-like sweetness of the dates and the deep flavour of the dark chocolate is perfectly complimented by the touch of sea salt.
+They’re crunchy on the outside and beautifully soft and slightly chewy on the inside, whilst the caramel-like sweetness of the dates and the slightly bitter dark chocolate is perfectly complimented by the oh-so-sophisticated touch of flaky sea salt.

 These little chocolate caramels are super simple and easy to make, and make great homemade gifts…or you could just eat the whole lot yourself.

 They also taste great if you add half a teaspoon of nut butter inside the dates before coating them in the chocolate.
 Peanut butter or almond butter work particularly well!

 If you like these chocolate date caramels, you’d also love my Healthy Snickers Ice Cream Bites and my Peanut Butter Salted Caramel Chocolate Bars.
 If you’re looking for healthier chocolate treats, check out my Cashew Chocolate Truffles or Hazelnut Chocolate Truffles.

 If you try out this recipe or anything else from my blog, I’d love for you to take a photo and tag it #rhiansrecipes on Instagram!
 It would really make my day to see what you come up with!